thatoddmailbox/thatoddmailbox.github.io/_projects/notetoscreen.md

 name: NoteToScreen
 subtitle: Your notes, anywhere.
-details_front: A service that lets you scan paper notes with your phone, save them to the cloud, share them with others, and access them anywhere.
+details_front: A service (on the Web, iOS, and Android) that lets you scan paper notes with your phone, save them to the cloud, share them with others, and access them anywhere.
 index: 4
 feature: true
 big_bg: true